2026 Programme main image

 Lyndon Drake

-Paul Cartledge Photo
+Professor Paul Cartledge Photo

-Paul Cartledge
+Professor Paul Cartledge

 09:45 - 10:40

-The 'pro-growth' lobby position themselves as “a real alternative to decline,” arguing that Britain is held back by sclerotic systems and politicians unwilling to deliver the changes they believe are necessary.
+The 'pro-growth' lobby position itself as “a real alternative to decline,” arguing that Britain is held back by sclerotic systems and politicians unwilling to deliver the changes they believe are necessary.
 It’s an appealing narrative: cut…

 Izabella Kaminska Photo